PEAK DISTRICT HEATHER PHOTOGRAPHY WORKSHOP

 We have plenty of areas to choose from for sunset but the pinnacle of heather locations in the Peak District has to be Millstone Edge and Over Owler Tor.
 This small but diverse area has so many different compositions to photograph and to top it off is the best display of heather in the Peak District year on year.

 We will meet at 12:30 and do a meet and greet with the other photographer’s to get to know each other before heading out.
-As mentioned before the first part of the day is just practising to get ready for the sunset and will be at a relaxed pace in somewhere like Padley Gorge.

 We will break for some food around 16:30 and if there’s time we will do an introduction to post-processing to show you the basics of Lightroom and how to edit an image.
 The day will finish after sunset at approx 20:30.